What is social CRM?

-Social CRM, or social relationship management, is customer relationship management and engagement fostered by communication with customers through social networking sites, such as Twitter and Facebook.
+Social CRM, or social customer relationship management, is customer relationship management (CRM) and engagement fostered by communication with customers through social networking sites such as Twitter and Facebook.

 Traditional vs. social CRM

-Social CRM provides different benefits than traditional CRM in that it targets prospective customers through social media platforms and provides more convenient customer service, as well as a more personalized marketing strategy.
+Social CRM provides different benefits from traditional CRM in that it targets prospective customers through social media platforms and provides more convenient customer service as well as a more personalized marketing strategy.

-In addition, it's important to note that traditional CRM centers around collecting and managing current customer data.
-Traditional CRM uses direct advertising to boost sales, collects customer data in order to target campaigns at specific consumers and aims to retain current customers.
-In addition, customer service is often automated, and customers share experience through word-of-mouth.
+It's also important to note that traditional CRM centers around collecting and managing current customer data.
+Traditional CRM uses direct advertising to boost sales, collects customer data to target campaigns at specific consumers and aims to retain current customers.
+In addition, customer service is often automated, and customers share their experiences through word of mouth.

 Social CRM metrics